larsh0103/2d-gaussian-splatting/README.md

 ## Installation

 To run this project, you need to have Python installed on your machine.
-The project depends on several Python libraries, which are listed in the `requirements.txt` file.
-To install these dependencies, run the following command in your terminal:
+The project depends on several Python libraries, which are listed in the `requirements.txt`.